stephndz/PROJET-WINGZ/README.md

 Here are what the mobile is presently doing.
 For more details, you can get to the source code directly.
 For more information, check the [activity lifecycle](http://developer.android.com/reference/android/app/Activity.html) and [fragment lifecycle](http://developer.android.com/guide/components/fragments.html).
 This app comes with a [pre-loaded](http://stackoverflow.com/questions/513084/how-to-ship-an-android-application-with-a-database) SQLite database containing data about interesting points on a given itinerary.
+The picture are also pre-loaded in an asset folder.

 ### Activity Package